DavidDanielz/DavidDanielz/README.md

 # Hi there, I'm David 👋

 Welcome to my data-driven world!
-I'm a passionate data analyst who loves turning raw data into actionable insights.
-I am an aspiring Data Analyst with recently completed certifications, self-taught in Excel, SQL, Python, and Tableau.
-I am passionate about transforming data into actionable insights and am actively seeking an entry-level position to apply my skills and contribute to a dynamic team environment.
-Each project I undertake aims to demonstrate both my technical expertise and strong interpersonal skills.
+I'm a passionate data analyst dedicated to transforming raw data into actionable insights.
+Armed with certifications and skills in Excel, SQL, Python, and Tableau, I'm eager to apply my expertise in an entry-level position and contribute to dynamic team environments.
+Each project I undertake showcases not only my technical proficiency but also my strong interpersonal skills.

 ### Languages and Tools